maixnor/wu-quartz/content/semester 3/Homework GT1 Experiments 8 to 11.md

 15. Accept 25, 50, and 75, reject the others: (R, A, A, A)
 16. **Accept all offers: (A, A, A, A)**

-BUT we can reduce it by setting a minimum for B and accepting any offer of A which is greater or equal to the minimum B will tolerate since anything above the threshold is "extra payoff" from the perspective of B
+BUT we can reduce it by setting a minimum for B and accepting any offer of A which is greater or equal to the minimum B will tolerate since anything above the threshold is "extra utility" from the perspective of B

 Offers of A: (0.10, 25, 50, 75)
 1. Accept = 0.10: (A, A, A, A)